Cumulative stats (All positions)

 Frank C. Longman

 Cap Edwards was a football coach in the National Football League (NFL) from 1921 until 1925, finishing his career with the Cleveland Bulldogs as their head coach.
 Over his three years of coaching his teams compiled a cumulative record of 13-11-7.
-During his career he was a head coach for three seasons.
-His first head coaching opportunity came with the Canton Bulldogs.
-He led the team for one season, compiling a record of 5-2-3.
+During his career he was a head coach for three seasons, first with the Canton Bulldogs.
+He led the Bulldogs for one season, compiling a record of 5-2-3.
 In 1921, the Bulldogs won the championship against the Washington Senators 28-14.
 His next head coaching stint came with the Cleveland Indians.
 He coached the Indians from 1923 to 1925, leading the team to a 8-9-4 record during his two seasons as head coach.

 Coach history guide